SCO Foster Youth Visit D.C.

 The youth took a fun-filled four-day tour of Washington D.C. to learn more about our Federal government and visit the Dr. Martin Luther King, Jr. Memorial, Lincoln Memorial, White House, and many other national monuments.
 A highlight came when the group met with Congresswoman Yvette D. Clarke (9th Congressional District, Brooklyn) for an inside look at Congress and a V.I.P. tour of the Capitol Building.
 The group wrapped up their excursion with a trip to the Museum of African American History and Culture.

 The trip was part of SCO’s mentorship program for older youth in Foster Care.
 It was a first-time visit for most, and the experience has given these young adults an appreciation of civic engagement.
+See video.
 More photos.